Encana, PetroChina take $2.2 billion stab at joint venture

-CALGARY, Alberta (Reuters) - PetroChina (0857.HK) (601857.SS) will pay Encana Corp (ECA.TO) C$2.2 billion ($2.2 billion) for a 49.9 percent stake in a rich Alberta shale gas prospect, the first test of new guidelines issued by Ottawa for major energy investments by foreign state-owned enterprises.
+CALGARY, Alberta (Reuters) - PetroChina (601857.SS) will pay Encana Corp (ECA.TO) C$2.2 billion ($2.2 billion) for a 49.9 percent stake in a rich Alberta shale gas prospect owned by the Canadian company, the first big deal since Ottawa issued new guidelines for major energy investments by foreign state-owned enterprises.

-Encana said the venture, with a non-controlling interest for PetroChina, allows the partners to bypass stringent reviews under the Canadian government’s new restrictions announced last week.
+Encana said the venture, with a non-controlling interest for PetroChina, allows the partners to bypass stringent reviews under the government’s new restrictions.

-The government said it was examining the proposed deal to determine if it would face a review under the Investment Canada Act, which governs foreign investment.

-It is the second overseas deal announced by PetroChina (PTR.N) this week, after the $1.63 billion purchase of a minority stake in an Australian liquefied natural gas project, as the state-controlled oil giant seeks to have half its production outside of China within eight years.
+The government had no immediate comment.
+But there was no indication of delays like the one faced by CNOOC Ltd (0883.HK) in its eventually successful bid for oil producer Nexen Inc NXY.TO.

-Canada issued its new framework for approving takeovers of resource assets, particularly oil sands, by foreign state-owned companies, when it approved a $15.1 billion takeover by China’s CNOOC Ltd (0883.HK) (CEO.N) of oil producer Nexen Inc NXY.TO, and a bid for Progress Energy Resources (PRQ.TO) by Malaysia’s Petronas PETR.UL.
+Encana announced the deal less than a week after Canada issued its new framework for approving takeovers of resource assets, particularly oil sands, by foreign state-owned companies.
+The government also approved the Nexen takeover and a bid for Progress Energy Resources (PRQ.TO) by Malaysia’s Petronas PETR.UL.

-Analysts were surprised at the timing of the announcement, coming so soon after the politically sensitive Nexen deal, and the release of the new investment guidelines.

 “The timing of this deal is really quite unbelievable,” said lawyer Richard Steinberg, head of Fasken Martineau’s mergers & acquisitions practice group.